lgarron/folderify/README.md

 ## Usage

-Command:

-    folderify <image.png> [<optional target file/folder>]

-- The input file should be an image with a transparent background.
+Generate a native OSX folder icon from a mask file.

+    ./folderify -h
+    usage: folderify [-h] [--reveal] [--pre-yosemite] mask [target]

+    Generate a native OSX folder icon from a mask file.

+    positional arguments:
+      mask            Mask image file.
 For best results:
-  - Use a `.png` file
+                      - Use a .png mask.
-  - Use a black figure on a transparent background.
-(Colored images also work, but may produce a weaker effect.)
+                      - Use a solid black design over a transparent background.
-  - Make sure the corner pixels of the image are transparent.
-They are currently used for empty margins.
+                      - Make sure the corner pixels of the mask image are transparent.
+They are used for empty margins.
-- folderify will produce a `.iconset` folder and an `.icns` file containing various resolutions of folder icons.
-The `.icns` file will also have itself as its icon.
-  - (Note that normal `.icns` files do NOT have themselves as an icon.)
-- The icon can be copied from the generated `.icns` to any other file folder using the "Get Info" pane in the Finder.
-  - (Note that this does NOT normally work for `.icns` files, but it does work for such files that have been generated using folderify.)
+                      - Make sure the icon is at least around 1024x1024, in order to look good at maximum Retina resolution. target          Target file or folder.
+If a target is specified, the resulting icon will be applied to the target file/folder.
+Else, a .iconset folder and .icns file will be created in the same folder as mask (you can use "Get Info" in Finder to copy the icon from the .icns file).

+    optional arguments:
+      -h, --help      show this help message and exit --reveal, -r    Reveal the target (or resulting .icns file) in Finder.
+      --pre-yosemite  Generate pre-Yosemite folder icons.

 ### Dependencies